rinocloud/rinocloud-matlab/README.md

 rino.download(667);
 ```

-It will be named with the filename on Rinocloud
+It will be named with the filename on Rinocloud.
+The metadata of the object will be returned as a structure array.

 ### Download and rename